mesonbuild/meson/docs/markdown/Code-formatting.md

 A new target `clang-format-check` has been added.
 It returns an error code if any file needs to be reformatted.
 This is intended to be used by CI.

+*Since 0.60.0*

+If `.clang-format-include` file is missing and source files are in a git repository, only files tracked by git will be included.